 He was a versatile player.
 He was a big man who could move the ball, who could score from the perimeter, who embraced the team game and the optics say he is being penalized for what many felt should have been a Chris Webber league domination.

-2018 Chris Webber’s name will again be on the ballot.
-Grant HIll will be on too.
-Jason Kidd is a first ballot automatic.
-Jerry Stackhouse will be on the ballot.
-Lamar Odom.
-Marcus Camby, Rasheed Wallace, Richard Hamilton and Brandon Roy.
+2018 and Chris Webber’s name is on the ballot, next to Jason Kidd, Steve Nash and Grant Hill.
 Voters have to ask and answer: Chris Webber was a good player but was he great?
 Was he best ever?

 There is no argument about his versatility.
 He was a big man who played the team game but whose name is attached to scandal.
 He wasn’t the kind of player who wanted to humiliate his opponent.
 He wanted to move the ball, get the best shot, score, rebound, win the game, celebrate with his teammates.
 The NBA didn’t define his life so a title that eluded him didn’t break him.
 But that didn’t make him unique.
 It only made him Chris Webber.